s3rvac/weechat-notify-send/README.md

   should be shown.
 Default: `''`.
 * `ignore_nicks_starting_with`: A comma-separated list of nick prefixes from which no notifications should be shown.
 Default: `''`.
+* `hide_message_bodies_in_buffers_that_match`: A comma-separated list of regex patterns for names of buffers from which you want to receive notifications without message bodies.
+Default: `''`.
 * `nick_separator`: A separator to be put between a nick and a message.
   Default: `: `.
 * `escape_html`: Escapes the `<`, `>`, and `&` HTML